 1. Read a book or play a board game

-Kids need much more exercise than they are typically getting at school, says family therapist Marilyn Wedge, Ph.D.
+Kids need much more exercise than they are typically getting at school, says family therapist Marilyn Wedge, Ph.D (and that’s assuming that your kid’s school is even open right now).
 She notes that as schools have cut back on physical outlets like recess and PE, and grapple with increased academic demands, it’s especially hard on little boys.
 “Boys’ brains are not wired to sit in the classroom for eight hours without moving,” she says, noting “bounciness” is typical boy behavior.
 But if exercise isn’t an option, or if it’s one that’s been exhausted, there are other things adults can do with their kids.
 “If a parent offers to read them a book or play a board game, I don’t know any child who will say no. If you just engage them in a quiet activity, they’re going to love it.”

 2. Engage all five senses

 A child’s ability to self-assess and then take meaningful action doesn’t usually “come online” until adolescence, experts say.
-So the message we have to give younger kids is not “Do a mindful activity when you’re feeling stressed,” it’s “I see you have all this extra energy.
+So, the message we have to give younger kids is not “Do a mindful activity when you’re feeling stressed,” it’s “I see you have all this extra energy.
 This is what we’re going to do together.”
 It’s also important to know that any kind of mindfulness practice children do has to be initiated and guided by their parents.
 Preferably it becomes a daily practice, so kids internalize it as a tool for self-regulation.
 Galanti suggests writing down a bunch of different exercises and pulling one out of a hat (or a tissue box) each night before bed.
 “Anything can be a mindfulness activity if you give it your full attention,” she explains.
 When your child is brushing his teeth, ask him, “What does it feel like?
 What does it taste like?
 What does it sound like?”
-In her office, Galanti does a mindful eating exercise, where she hands a child a Hershey’s Kiss and asks him to describe the texture of the wrapper, listen to the sound of it crinkling, smell the chocolate, notice the sensations as he bites and tastes it.
-“Mindfulness is really just awareness of the present moment and accepting what happens when you’re in the present moment.
-So anything that involves all of your senses is a mindfulness activity.”

 3. Color breathing